Twitter - @MISO_energy

 MISO is responsible for the collection and exchange of information, as well as communication and coordination with the impacted entities.
 Additionally, MISO is responsible for working with our impacted members to coordinate getting the power flowing again across the grid while maintaining stability so as to prevent a re-collapse of the system.

 MISO also coordinates with its neighbors to ensure stability throughout the restoration process.

 MISO operators can rely on a number of emergency procedures to ensure grid stability and reliability during restoration.
 These "tools" can include sending emergency notifications and declarations to member operators in the MISO region.
 Some of the notification and declarations that could be issued include:

 Extreme winter conditions can contribute to significant losses of electric generation through a variety of factors.
 Cold temperatures can freeze equipment for various types of electric generators.
 Frozen transportation equipment and facilities can inhibit MISO generators from obtaining fuel.

 MISO believes plant operations personnel should evaluate all equipment that can be impacted by winter weather and advises generator operators to utilize NERC’s winter generator reliability guidelines when preparing for and operating in severe cold weather conditions.
+MISO does not have the authority to require generator operators to implement winterization guidelines.
+Nor is MISO responsible for ensuring generators are winterized.
 More information can be found in our Winterization Guidelines.